Home

 ANN program is developed in Delphi 5.0 programming language.
 Program was being developed by object methodology, and the existing objects (TArray, TNeuron, TNet) can be used for the development of the other applications.

 Figures 5 show the neural net training program display.
-Using this program, obtained results is shown at the graphs by previous graphs.
+Using this program, obtained results are shown at the graphs by previous graphs.

 Figure 5.
 Neural net training program window